alifprihantoro/conf.nvim/README.md

 ## Why Choose Neovim?

 There are several reasons why we chose Neovim as our text editor of choice.
 First, Neovim is faster and lighter than Vim.
-This means that the text editor can be used quickly without lag.
+This means that the text editor can be used quickly (good performance for low spec).
 Additionally, Neovim is also very flexible, allowing it to be customized to the user's needs.

 ## Lisensi
 The `nvim-muryp-git` plugin is distributed under the **Apache License 2.0**.
 Please refer to the `LICENSE` file for more information about this license.